ERISA Benefit Plan Investment Management Agreements: Selecting 3(38) Investment Managers, Structuring the IMA

 Recording of a 90-minute premium CLE webinar with Q&A

-This CLE webinar will explain best practices for selecting a 3(38)-investment manager and outline key steps in structuring and documenting the investment manager relationship.
+This CLE course will explain best practices for selecting a 3(38)-investment manager and outline key steps in structuring and documenting the investment manager relationship.
 Our panel will review how best to negotiate and draft investment management agreements (IMAs) and what terms to look for when a plan invests in a pooled investment vehicle subject to ERISA.

 - Negotiating investment management agreements